PHILIPPINES | First Gathering of the Priestly Fraternities of St. Dominic

-The sessions that followed were alternately devoted for plenary and group workshops, which were guided by the following points:
+The sessions that followed were alternately devoted to plenary and group workshops, which were guided by the following points:

 Identity.
 Belongingness to and appreciation of the Dominican Family; diocesan and Dominican spirituality; Dominican tradition of government, constitution, and habit; liturgical practices; Dominican saints; confidence in and with the Dominican Family;

 Spirituality.
-Fidelity to one’s vows; motivating factor to persevere in spiritual life; tradition of study, preaching, prayer and community; external devotional practices such as the rosary, Dominican Saints, and the habit;
+Fidelity to one’s vows; motivating factor to persevere in the spiritual life; the tradition of study, preaching, prayer, and community; external devotional practices such as the rosary, Dominican Saints, and the habit;

 Mission.
-Not only living, but also promoting the Dominican spirituality; manifesting in one’s apostolic work in the diocese through sacraments, prayers and preaching; network of ministers as collaborative dimension of preaching with the Dominican family; ministering to Dominican sisters and nuns; continuous communication with all members of the fraternity and the Dominican Family.
+Not only living but also promoting the Dominican spirituality; manifesting in one’s apostolic work in the diocese through sacraments, prayers, and preaching; network of ministers as a collaborative dimension of preaching with the Dominican family; ministering to Dominican sisters and nuns; continuous communication with all members of the fraternity and the Dominican Family.